Modu Chanyu: Rise of the Xiongnu Empire

-War with Han dynasty
+War with the Han dynasty

 In 200 BCE, Xin, King of Han, surrendered to the Xiongnu at Mayi, Shuofang, Dai Commandery, and joined them in raiding Han territory.
 Emperor Gaozu of Han led an army against them and scattered their forces, defeating them several times before they retreated.
 Later Xin set up Zhao Li as King of Zhao and marched south against Gaozu.
 They too were defeated.
 Seeing the influence the Xiongnu had on his vassals, Gaozu marched north with a 320,000 strong army to confront them.
-However his men suffered from inadequate clothing to ward off the cold and a lack of supplies, so Gaozu left them behind and advanced to Pingcheng with only 40,000 men.
-Modu Chanyu saw his chance to turn the tide and immediately surrounded the city 400,000 cavalry, cutting the emperor off from the rest of his army.
-It's not clear why, but the Chanyu eventually withdrew some of his men.
-Sima Qian suggests his consort persuaded him to let the emperor escape.
-However a prolonged siege would have been impractical anyway since Xin's infantry never made it on time.
+However his men suffered due to inadequate clothing to ward off the cold and a lack of supplies, so Gaozu left them behind and advanced to Pingcheng with only 40,000 men.
+Modu Chanyu saw his chance to turn the tide and immediately surrounded the city with only 40,000 cavalry, cutting the emperor off from the rest of his army.
+For unclear reasons, the Chanyu eventually withdrew some of his men.
+Sima Qian suggests his consort persuaded him to let the Emperor escape.
+However a prolonged siege would have been impractical anyway since Xin's infantry didn't make it on time.
 Seeing the Chanyu's thinned lines, Gaozu sortied out and broke the siege.
 When Han reinforcements arrived, the Xiongnu withdrew.
 This came to be known as the Battle of Baideng.
-Gaozu's narrow escape from capture by the Xiongnu convinced him to make peace with his nomadic enemy.
+Gaozu's narrow escape from capture by the Xiongnu convinced him to make peace.
 He sent a "princess" to the Chanyu (heqin, marriage alliance) and offered him silk, wine, and food stuffs.
 The Chanyu accepted the offer and restricted himself to minor raids throughout the duration of Gaozu's reign.
-The Han dynasty sent random unrelated commoner women falsely labeled as "princesses" and members of the Han imperial family multiple times when they were practicing heqin marriage alliances with the Xiongnu in order to avoid sending the emperor's daughters.
+The Han dynasty sent commoner women falsely labeled as "princesses" and members of the Han imperial family multiple times when they were practicing heqin marriage alliances with the Xiongnu in order to avoid sending the emperor's daughters.

 After his Chinese campaign, Modu forced the Yuezhi and the Wusun to become vassals of the Xiongnu.

 In 195 BCE, Lu Wan King of Yan, fled to the Xiongnu after he was defeated by the Han general Zhou Bo.

 In 178 BCE, the Xiongnu overran the Yuezhi and Wusun in Gansu and the Tarim Basin.

 Modu died in 174 BCE and was succeeded by his son, Jiyu, who became Laoshang Chanyu.